jessicawyz/tp/docs/UserGuide.md

 * All id inputs in commands labelled `{ID}` can omit any leading 0s.<br>
 e.g. `1`, `01`, `000001` are all valid id inputs for the id `#000001`

+* All `{ID}` are by default *6 digits*.
+Any id that exceeds a 6 digit number (e.g. 1234567) may cause errors.

+* The maximum number of students that can be stored in TuteeTally is 999999.

 * Date inputs must be in the format `yyyy-MM-dd` format. <br>
 e.g. `2024-04-01` is a valid input for date, but not `2024-4-01` or `2024-04-1`